Tom-R-Leppard/Tom-R-Leppard.github.io/teaching.md

 ### Two Mode Networks
 This is an activity I created using Harry Potter data to demonstrate how to measure the duality of individuals and groups using networks.
 Static versions of this content is available in my [TRAILS](https://trails.asanet.org/article/view/the-magic-of-duality-mapping) publication.
 Here, I provide interactive networks.
 The Interactivity provides students with a physical experience while learning about networks.

-First, students map Harry Potter characters' relationships to groups in the serries.
+First, students map Harry Potter characters' relationships to groups in the serries (click to move and scroll in and out).
 <iframe src="hp_3d.html" width="500" height="300"></iframe>

 Second, students look at the symbolic connections between groups who share students.
 (Hover over the node to see the group names).
 An obvious "good" and "bad" divide here!